European water vole

-The European water vole or northern water vole (Arvicola amphibius), is a semi-aquatic rodent.
+The European water vole (Arvicola amphibius) or northern water vole is a semi-aquatic rodent.
 It is often informally called the water rat, though it only superficially resembles a true rat.
 Water voles have rounder noses than rats, deep brown fur, chubby faces and short fuzzy ears; unlike rats their tails, paws and ears are covered with hair.

 In the wild, on average, water voles only live about five months.
 Maximum longevity in captivity is two and a half years.